 Fowler Welch-Coolchain leads the field by buying local competitor R.F.
 Fielding Cheshire Ltd to strengthen our national network even further.
 It also serves to announce its arrival on the ambient market.

-In stock market matters, the news this year is that Dart Group PLC splits its shares by 4 for 1, meaning the number of ordinary shares in issue is now more than 134 million.
+In stock market matters, the news this year is that Dart Group PLC splits its shares by four for one, meaning the number of ordinary shares in issue is now over 134 million.

 Jet2.com also continues to go from strength to strength, as it wins the ‘Best European Short Haul Airline’ at the Guardian/Observer Travel Awards for the second year in a row.
 Building on its success, its super workforce now exceeds 1,500 colleagues and its destinations now total 42.
 We also announce a winning sponsorship of the Leeds rugby teams, showing that we don’t have to ‘try’ hard to be a success!

 It’s good news for Fowler Welch-Coolchain too, as the Federation of Canary Islands Growers (FedEx) renews its five year contract with the company.
-If you go back to the year 2000 on our history, you’ll see this fruitful relationship has already been going strong for seven years!
 With annual imports of almost 80,000 tonnes through the Port of Southampton alone, this contract is a huge success for the Group’s distribution division.
 Fowler Welch-Coolchain also opens a new site at Washington in Tyne and Wear.
 The move improves the company’s transport links in the North East, providing all kinds of services including consolidation, pick-to-order, storage, container services and value added solutions.